Please read the FAQs below to find answers to questions you may have.If you can't find the answer you're looking for, please Contact Us.

 If you are not attaining let down this can be encouraged by either; massaging your breasts, applying a warm flannel to your breasts, or using a photo or video of your baby which all help stimulate the milk ejection reflex.

 Breastpump orders placed before 2pm, Monday to Friday, are despatched for a *next day working day delivery.
-A text will be sent on the day of delivery by the courier to advise the time slot that the pump will be delivered, with a link to track the delivery vehicle.

 * this is not guaranteed, due to incidents that may occur beyond our control.
 Scottish Highland areas may be a 2 day delivery.